stfc-sciml/sciml-bench/sciml_bench/doc/usage.md

 # 2. Setting Up

 ## 2.1 System and Software Requirements

 * Supported Operating Systems: Linux (and derivatives).

-* Software: Python 3.6-upwards, pip,  and nvidia-smi.
+* Software: Python 3.6-upwards, pip, and nvidia-smi

+* Benchmark-specific Software: Horovod (which requires CMake).
+Please consult the benchmarks.

 The framework and the benchmarks are primarily designed for large-scale systems (at least for training), and, as such,  windows or MacOS systems are not officially supported.
-However, these non-Linux systems can be used in some cases.
+However, these non-Linux systems can be used in some cases, for instance in inference mode.

-The core framework  heavily relies on machine learning frameworks, such as TensorFlow and PyTorch, and as such,  supported Python versions are limited by these frameworks.
+The core framework  heavily relies on machine learning frameworks, such as TensorFlow, PyTorch, MXNet, and as such,  supported Python versions are limited by these frameworks.
 In general, Python versions 3.0+ are generally supported.
 We also rely on GPU-specific libraries, such as nvidia-smi for core capabilities.

+Most of these benchmarks rely on distributed learning, for which the framework relies on Horovod.
+Although Horovod can be installed by our framework, Horovod primarily relies on CMake (and optionally MPI).
+These libraries cannot be installed by the SciML-Bench framework.
+We recommend a manual installaiton of Horovod.

-## 2.2 Setting up the Framework
+## 2.2 Setting up the Framework (Default Installation)

 Installing the framework with default settings is very simple.
 Default installation will rely on preset directories for data, outputs and options for libraries installed during the setup stage.
 If a custom installation is needed, see Section "Custom Installation" below.

-### 2.2.1 Default Installation

 Although the installation can be performed on the system-wide setting, it is recommended to do that in a virtual or conda environment.